 Consideration of the viability of SOFR term rates should be prioritized, not left until 2021.

-The availability/liquidity of SOFR term rates is a critical issue for end users planning for transition to LIBOR alternatives.
+While the ARRC process has focused to date on compounded SOFR, the availability/liquidity of SOFR term rates is a critical issue for end users planning for transition to USD LIBOR alternatives.
 Regulators and the ARRC appear to have expressed willingness to support SOFR term rates for use in certain types of cash products but have been less clear about whether SOFR term rates will be supported for use in derivatives used to hedge cash instruments referencing term SOFR.

 The SOFR landscape has evolved sufficiently that it is possible to consider how SOFR term rates might be constructed and gain sufficient liquidity to be viable.
 Likewise, it is possible to begin assessing the alignment of potential SOFR term rates with IOSCO principles and the susceptibility of such rates to regulatory concerns such as manipulation.